Advertisement

 You might also like: Top 10 Things You Must Know Before Visiting Barcelona

-Traveling Back in Time and The Oldest University in Spain
+Travel Back in Time: Visiting the Oldest University in Spain

 Countless influential figures have walked these halls, including Christopher Columbus, Caldron de la Barca, and possibly Miguel de Cervantes, author of the famous Don Quixote.

-Walking through the campus, you’ll feel transported back in time with its stunning architecture and historic landmarks.
+Walking through the campus, you’ll feel transported back in time to Spain’s golden era with its stunning architecture and historic landmarks.

-Also, some famous Spanish literature masterpieces were written by authors who studied or lived in Salamanca.
+Also, some famous Spanish literature masterpieces were written by authors who studied or lived in this city.
 La Celestina, one of the most famous novels published in 1499, was written by Fernando de Rojas while he was still a student in Salamanca.

 You might also like: Top 10 Universities in Spain for International Students